I’ve always loved candy, especially chocolate.

 1-2 tsp. coconut oil

-After, in an microwave-safe cup, melt about a cup of chocolate chips with the coconut oil.
+- After, in a microwave-safe cup, melt about a cup of chocolate chips with coconut oil.
 (Combine both in the cup and microwave for 30 seconds, stir, and then microwave for another 30 seconds.
 This should give you smooth chocolate.)

-RAW OPTION: if you want to make these items raw, omit the booze and use my chocolate sauce recipe and dunk your truffles.
+- If you want to make these items raw, omit the booze, use my chocolate sauce recipe, and dunk your truffles.
 So easy.

-Enjoy these boozy bites and get creative with your decorating!
+Enjoy making this pecan bourbon truffles recipe and get creative with your decorating!